 - The date that the reptile or amphibian was taken.

 - The species that was taken.
 A photo can be included with the submission, but the standard common English name must be clearly indicated with the harvest reporting.
 (The standard common names that appear in this course will be the only options available for the online report.)

 Keep in mind: You must retake the online orientation course at least once every three years if you intend to take reptiles or amphibians from the wild.
-Because this program is launching in 2020, you must answer that no reptiles or amphibians were taken in the previous year (2019).
+Because this program launched in 2020, you must answer that no reptiles or amphibians were taken in 2019 or earlier.